Schema Independent Relational Learning: Query-based algorithms

-In this paper, we focus on the $A2$ algorithm by Khardon~\cite{Khardon:1999}, a query-based learning algorithm that learns function-free, first-order Horn expressions.
+$A2$~\cite{Khardon:1999} is a query-based learning algorithm that learns function-free, first-order Horn expressions.
 The reasons for choosing this algorithm are three fold: i) $A2$ is representative of query-based learning algorithms that work on the relational model, ii) there is an implementation of the algorithm~\cite{Arias:2007}, iii) $A2$ is a generalization to the relational model of a classic query-based propositional algorithm~\cite{Angluin:1992}.

-Because query-based algorithms follow a different learning model, in this section we follow a different approach by analyzing the impact of schema transformations on the query complexity of learning algorithms.
-If a query-based algorithm is schema independent, it should be able to learn exact definitions with asymptotically the same number of queries under equivalent schemas.
-For this purpose, we compare the lower bound on the query complexity of these algorithms against the upper bounds on their query complexities over their composition/decomposition.
-We argue that if the lower bound under one of the schemas is greater than the upper bound under another schema, then the algorithm is not schema independent.
-Of course, this is not a desirable property, as this means that the choice of representation has a huge impact on the performance of the algorithm.
-However, we prove that algorithms such as $A2$ suffer from this property.